Dougie Anderson

-Douglas James Anderson (born 27 May 1976 in Edinburgh) is a Scottish radio and television presenter writer and voice-over artist who trained at Queen Margaret University, Edinburgh.
+Douglas James Anderson (born 27 May 1976 in Edinburgh) is a Scottish radio and television presenter, writer and voice-over artist who trained at Queen Margaret University, Edinburgh.

 Radio

 Anderson is notable for his regular guest appearances on BBC Radio Five Live's Fighting Talk.
 After co-presenting Crufts with Clare Balding he is introduced as "The Husky Voiced Scotsman".
-In 2008 he contributed to the book to accompany the series.
+In 2008, he contributed to the book to accompany the series.

 Stand up

 2011 saw Anderson launch on to the standup comedy scene, alongside old co-host and radio DJ Iain Lee.
-The regular night in Camden, London called Clip Joint, part standup part review show, featured a heady mix of archive television shows, audience participation, special guests and Lipton's Ice Tea.
+The regular night in Camden, London called Clip Joint, part standup part review show, featured a mix of archive television shows, audience participation, special guests and Lipton's Ice Tea.
 Special guests have included Josie Long, Miles Jupp and writer of The Inbetweeners, Iain Morris.

 Television

 Anderson began his television career as a music reporter for UK Play's The Phone Zone.
 His early work included RI:SE on Channel 4, That Was So Last Week on Five, the BBC's coverage of Glastonbury Festival and T in the Park the BBC Three programme Stars in Fast Cars, Air on Radio Scotland, and was one of the presenters on the Channel 4 game show Boys and Girls for Chris Evans's production company.

-In 2017 he made a series of YouTube films with Graham Norton’s company So Television under the title The Douglas Anderson Show.
+In 2017, he made a series of YouTube films with Graham Norton's company So Television under the title The Douglas Anderson Show.
 This saw him ruminating on aspects of pop culture including music, film and television whist visiting areas of musical and filmic importance.
-The show’s subheading was ‘Popular Culture Defined’.
+The show's subheading was 'Popular Culture Defined'.

 A regular feature was Behind The Man where Anderson would literally sit behind the person he was interviewing.
 Interviewees throughout the series included Idris Elba, Frankie Boyle, Vin Diesel, Stephen Mangan, Melanie C and Richard Osman.

 In 2007 he presented the Grovesnor UK Poker Tour and in 2008 Anderson presented the Red Bull Air Race World Series alongside Konnie Huq for Channel 4.
 The show was nominated in the Best Sports Programme category at the 2009 Broadcast Television Awards but lost out to the BBC's 2008 Grand National coverage.
 Later that year Anderson presented the Scottish BAFTA awards ceremony with Lorraine Kelly.

 In 2009, Anderson went on tour with the England cricket team as part of a series of films entitled The Nightwatchman for Vodafone to commemorate the 2009 Ashes.
 Anderson was investigative reporter at the 2010 and 2011 DFS Crufts Dog Show for More 4, from the NEC in Birmingham, alongside the BBC sports presenter Claire Balding.
 Anderson's coverage of these events was presented from the point of view of a beginner who was keen to learn more about the events.